Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Psalm 57:6

-This prophetic accusation is why Jesus finally said to them,
+The prophetic accusation in the book of Jeremiah is why Jesus finally said to them,

 "He who has not sinned cast the first stone."